HugoDaniel/wedge/README.md

 ## What This Project Currently Does

-Currently the main focus is compiling and executing TensorFlow.js models using custom GLSL shaders:
+The main focus at the moment is compiling and executing TensorFlow.js models using custom GLSL shaders.
+Currently, this project:

 1. **Loads** TensorFlow.js GraphModel or LayersModel formats
 2. **Compiles** them into an internal graph representation